 All students are required to do their own work.
 All lesson sheets and final exams are not returned to the student to discourage sharing of answers.
-Any fraud or deceit will result in the student forfeiting all fees, and the appropriate agency will be notified.
+Any fraud or deceit will result in the student forfeiting all fees and notification of the appropriate agency.